fastlane/fastlane/README.md

 - [`match`](https://github.com/fastlane/fastlane/tree/master/match): Easily sync your certificates and profiles across your team using git

 ## Need help?
-Please submit an issue on GitHub and provide information about your setup
+Please submit an issue on GitHub and provide information about your setup.

 ## Special Thanks